03. Prepare your National Society for anticipatory action

 Develop a plan of action and a budget (if required)

-A key step is the development of the anticipatory action plan or EAP itself.
-A detailed outline of what is needed can be found in the EAP template and quality criteria (see chapter 4).
+If the National Society plans to develop a simplified or full Early Action Protocol, one key work package will be drafting the protocol itself.
+A detailed outline of the required components can be found in the s/EAP template and quality criteria (see chapter 4).
 For example, it includes the definition of the trigger, the selection of actions, but also a budget.
-Here and in the toolbox below, you find a template with the different milestones to develop an EAP
+Templates and milestone examples for s/EAP development can be found in the toolbox below.

 • Policy and advocacy around anticipatory action